sematext/solr-researcher/relaxer/README.md

 Once all query alternatives are collected, Relaxer tries each one of them and returns them ordered by number of hits under tag `relaxer_suggestions`.
 The query with most hits is at the top of the list and results for that query are provided under another tag, `relaxer_response`.

 ### Fixing of common misspellings
-For information about fixing common misspellings, please refer to ReSearcher-common.pdf which describes functionality common to all Sematext's ReSearcher components.
+For information about fixing common misspellings, please refer to [ReSearcher-common](https://github.com/sematext/solr-researcher/tree/master/doc) which describes functionality common to all Solr ReSearcher components.

 ### How to use Relaxer
 After Relaxer is correctly deployed and configured on your Solr server, you can start using it.
 The only mandatory parameter you'll have to provide in your query URLs to get correct results is `queryRelaxer=true`.
 In case it isn't provided, Relaxer component will not run.